lenary/cs4414-project/README.md

 including a Glossary of terms, a condensed Raft guide, and an overview of the design of Schooner.

+### Building this Repo

+You will need to install bleeding-edge Rust: we've been using mozilla/rust#35f3f7a

+Then, from this directory run `make`. `make test` will build and run the tests (of which there are a few, but not many).

 ### Background

 Other links about the Raft Algorithm: